-The 2014-15 season, will mark the ninth year behind the UMass Boston bench for Head Coach Peter Belisle.
-Belisle ranks as the winningest coach in program history with 100 wins and seven consecutive double-digit win seasons.
+The 2018-19 season will mark the 13th behind the UMass Boston bench for head coach Peter Belisle.
+Belisle ranks as the winningest coach in program history with 175 wins and eight consecutive winning seasons.

-Belisle led a Beacons squad comprised of 13 freshmen to the program’s best record in 30 years at 19-6-2 and the team’s best finish in two decades, ending the regular season second in the ECAC East Conference.
+In 2012-13, Belisle led a Beacons squad comprised of 13 freshmen to one of the best season in program history at 19-6-2 and the team’s best finish in two decades, ending the regular season second in the ECAC East Conference.

 He became the first coach in program history to be named ECAC East Conference Coach of the Year in March, before being honored as the New England Division II/III Coach of the Year by the New England Hockey Writer’s Association in April.